Azure-Samples/azure-javascript-labs/3-github-actions/README.md

 1. Back in VS Code, go to the App Service extension, and right click on your app service and click on "Browse Website".

 1. Next, test the GitHub Actions workflow you just made.
-Add the following lines of code to `views/index.hbs` on line 11
+Add the following lines of code to `views/index.hbs` on line 11 from GitHub

    ```html
    <div>